How Does LSS Assistance Programs Help Refugees?

-At the request of the state, LSS assumed oversight of refugee resettlement in S.D. in 2000.
-The state of S.D. continues to oversee refugee medical assistance, but LSS has taken the lead in oversight of cash assistance and services.
+At the request of the state, LSS assumed oversight of refugee resettlement in South Dakota in 2000.
+The state of South Dakota continues to oversee refugee medical assistance programs, but LSS has taken the lead in oversight of cash assistance and services.
 LSS operates resettlement offices in Sioux Falls and Huron.
 The goals are self-sufficiency and cultural adjustment.
-Core services include:

 - Community Orientation & Education

 - Case Management

 LSS provides assistance with initial housing and basic needs items.
 Through federal funding, refugees are eligible for up to 8 months of cash assistance.
 To receive this money, employable adults must cooperate with an employment program and case manager, attend at least 6 hours a week of English language training, and attend 36 hours of community orientation.
 LSS case management and employment services are available to newcomers for up to 5 years.
 All refugees are legally qualified for employment upon arrival.
 Employment services assist employable adults in finding their first job as well as job upgrades.
 English language training is available 4 days and 2 evenings a week.
 Classes focus on oral and written English skills.
 LSS immigration attorneys assist refugees who are pursuing permanent residency or U.S. citizenship.